Maserati A6GCS "Mystery Car" (Cisitalia?)

-Here's Stu "Dr. Etceterini" Schaller on this car:
+Here's more from Stu "Dr. Etceterini" Schaller on this car:

 "I think the car might even be one particular car, called the Razzo, rather than a "standard" Nuvolari spider.
 If you look close, you can see kind of wings at the top of the front wheel arches, and as far as I am aware, the Razzo was the only Cisitalia spider that had them.
 The Razzo also had cut down doors, but it is impossible to see if the car has them in the photos shown.
 Regardless, I am 100% certain that it is a Cisitalia; you can even see the Cisitalia badge between on the top of the nose of the car, in front of the hood.
 The standard motor would have been 1100cc, but it is certainly possible a 1500 or 2 liter Maserati A6 motor could have been put in the car."

-If someone actually transplanted a rare, fragile, expensive and exotic Maserati A6GCS engine into a super-exotic one-off Cisitalia Spyder WHY HAVE WE NEVER HEARD ANYTHING ABOUT IT????
-(TM)
+Did someone actually transplant a rare, fragile, expensive and exotic Maserati A6GCS engine into a super-exotic one-off Cisitalia Spyder?

 Stu & I started a discussion of this car on the Atlas F1 "Nostalgia Forum".